 Analysis, projections and risks everyone needs to know!

 Ugandans have lived through difficult economic horizons.
-However, 2016 will be remembered for quite a time.
-It has been a year many Ugandans could not wait to end, for a number of reasons.
+However, for a number of reasons.
 First,it started with difficult political questions.Traditionally election years in Uganda do not pass without life-threatening events as well as uncertainty.
 People spent the bigger part of the first half of the year on tenterhooks, thanks to the highly contestedpresidential election held in February.

 Second, to say that the economic performance during 2016 has been awful could be an understatement of the year.
 Nearly every single economic agent – businessmen, investors, suppliers, households, and even government -has been broke.
 Yet prices for nearly everything either stayed high or increased.